Prisoner (British TV series): Production

 The series is written by Matt Charman, who also serves as showrunner.
 The series is produced by Binocular Productions and received a series order from Sky Television in October 2024.
 Haleema Mizra is deputy showrunner and writer.
 The series is directed by Otto Bathurst, with later episodes directed by Pia Strietmann.
 Executive producers are Charman, Foz Allan, Bathurst, and Adrian Sturges for Sky Studios.
 Barney Reisz is the series producer.

-The cast is led by Tahar Rahim and Izuka Hoyle and includes Eddie Marsan, Catherine McCormack, Leonie Benesch, Finn Bennett, Sam Troughton, Laurie Davidson, Ken Nwosu, Brían F. O'Byrne, and Youssef Kerkour.
+In February 2025, Tahar Rahim and Izuka Hoyle were announced to lead the cast with Eddie Marsan, Catherine McCormack, Leonie Benesch, Finn Bennett, Sam Troughton, Laurie Davidson, Ken Nwosu, Brían F. O'Byrne, and Youssef Kerkour in supporting roles.

 Filming took place in Wales in 2025, with filming locations including Cardiff.
+Aspects of funding for the series came from the Welsh government.

+On May 14, 2026, Sky renewed the show for a second series.

+Broadcast

+The six-episode first series premiered on 30 April 2026 on Sky Atlantic.